Residence permit: Applying for an extension to pursue highly qualified employment

 Deadlines

-- Extension of the EU Blue Card: no later than eight weeks before your current EU Blue Card expires
+- Renewal of the EU Blue Card: no later than eight weeks before your current EU Blue Card expires

 - Appeal period: 1 month